-- 1. Mentioned under articles 315 to 323 in Part XIV of the Constitution (Article 315 mentions about the public service commission for the union and the states). - 2.
-Union Public Service Commission (UPSC) was established on 1 October 1926 as Public Service Commission, it was later reconstituted as Federal Public Service Commission by the Government of India Act 1935 and renamed as Union Public Service Commission after the independence. - 3.
-The UPSC consists of a Chairman and other members appointed by the President of India. - 4.
-The term is of six years or the retirement age is 65 years, whichever is earlier. - 5.
-The chairman of UPSC (on ceasing to hold office) is not eligible for further employment in the Government of India or a state. - 6.
-Current Chairman of UPSC Arvind Saxena. - 7.
-UPSC HQ New Delhi
+- 1. Mentioned under articles 315 to 323 in Part XIV of the Constitution (Article 315 mentions the public service commission for the union and the states). - 2.
+The UPSC consists of a chairman and other members appointed by the president of India. - 3.
+The term is of six years or the retirement age is 65 years, whichever is earlier. - 4.
+The chairman of UPSC (on ceasing to hold office) is not eligible for further employment in the Government of India or a state.